Xiaoquan006Zhao/AutoMovieMarker/README.md

 This website is mainly for my personal interest to collect movie clips and find interesting ones.

-Build with vanilla JS, Database support by PlanetScale, Deployed on Netlify, API support by Netlify serverless functions
+Build with vanilla JS, Database support by singlestore, Deployed on Netlify, API support by Netlify serverless functions

 # Please use chrome, if you would like to try it.